-This welvice is equipmed with a front humper of a tipe that has been tested at an impact speed of 5 mins per hour, and a read humper of a type that has been tested at an impact speed of 6 miles per hour, resulting in no damage to the bumper and attendment handwere.
-Winding damage to the bumper mass minor convenient and admage to the withper mass minor convenient and again that can be repaired replacing any parts.
-The stronger the bumper lessed collision.
-This whiche will require repair after a longer the less standard of 2.5 miles per hour.
+This workle is equipoded with a front humen or in those hear house of a human that has been tested at an impact speed of 5 miles per hour, and a read humper of a type that has been tested as an impact speed of 5 miles per hour, resulting in no damage to the humper and attendment handware.
+Minmal damage to the humper mass minor contentic damages that the strong hand replaced replacing any parts.
+The stronger the bumper, the less likely the vehicle will require repair after a lumper, the less collision.
+This whiche exceeds the current federal bumper standard of 2.5 miles per frour.